 Try a brown-blonde gradient ombre hair color if you’re wanting a beautiful low-maintenance hue.
 The seamless transition from brown to blonde will have people obsessed!
 You will love the dimension it provides, whether your hair is styled straight or curled with waves.

-Adding bright but subtle dark blonde highlights to a dark brunette balayage will create a ton of depth and visual interest.
+Adding bright but subtle dark blonde highlights to a dark brunette balayage will create a ton of depth and visual interest in your hair.
 It is a timeless look that isn’t going out of style anytime soon.
-Balayage brunette hair looks effortless and is so low-maintenance, which is why it isn’t going anywhere.
+Balayage brunette hair looks effortless and is so low-maintenance.
 If you’d like this look, ask for a mix of darker honey and brighter golden balayage highlights while consulting with your stylist.

 Opt for brown hair with blonde streaks, and get that elegant style that you’ve always wanted!
 Natural hair’s earth tones work best with a few highlights.

 Ash-blonde highlights provide medium-length dark tresses a generous amount of brightness.
 This hair color features blonde front pieces that frame your face while keeping it radiant.
 Truly, the different tones and colors mix together well, which will creat an ultra-chic dimension in your hair.

 #12: Dark Brown Hair with Buttery Highlights